The O'Farrell High School Graduation Requirements

 OCS students must maintain a record of responsible citizenship.
 To participate in graduation ceremonies, students must meet a minimum standard of a 2.0 average in citizenship grades during senior year.
 The citizenship GPA is computed on a scale of E (excellent) = 4, G (good) = 3, S (satisfactory) = 2, N (needs improvement) = 1, U (unsatisfactory) = 0.

 OCS students in grade 12 are required to present a senior exhibition to a committee composed of OCS staff, a member of the community, and a parent or guardian.

-Each OCS student will be required to complete a total minimum of 30 hours of community service during grades 9 -12.
+Each OCS student will be required to complete the following in order to meet their community service requirement:

 OCS students must demonstrate proficiency in the completion of a computer education course or completion of an approved course that incorporates computer education and computer applications.
 A test may be used for grades 9-12 when a course is not accessible or possible.

 Requirements by Subject Area

 OCS students must complete a minimum of 44 semester credits, as specified below.
 Students are expected to meet California standards in English, mathematics, science, history/social science, visual/performing arts, and physical education, as well as the UC/CSU "A-G" course requirements.
 Students who become credit deficient must enroll in summer school to earn missed credits.

 History/Social Sciences: 3 years (6 semester credits)

 Grade 9 or 10: one year of world history and geography or advanced alternative; grade 11: one year of U.S. history and geography or advanced alternative; grade 12: one semester in government and one semester in economics, or one year in an advanced alternative.

 English: 4 years (8 semester credits)